Fourier-Mukai partners of K3 surfaces in positive characteristic: A Torelli theorem in the key of

 By the Grothendieck Existence Theorem for perfect complexes \cite[Proposition 3.6.1]{L}, the system $(P_n)$ of complexes is the formal completion of a perfect complex In particular, $P_V$ lifts $P$ and Nakayama's Lemma shows that the adjunction maps and are quasi-isomorphisms.
 It follows that for any field extension $K'/K$, the generic fiber complex

 induces a Fourier-Mukai equivalence

 and compatibility of $\Phi$ with reduction to $k$ shows that $\Phi(0,0,1)=(0,0,1)$.
 Choosing an embedding $K\inj\C$ yields a filtered Fourier-Mukai equivalence Since $\Phi$ is filtered and induces an isometry of integral Mukai lattices, $\Phi$ induces a Hodge isometry (see e.g.\ part (i) of the proof \cite[Proposition 10.10]{H}), so that $Y_V\tensor\C$ and $X_V\tensor\C$ are isomorphic.
 Spreading out, we find a finite extension $V'\supset V$ and isomorphisms of the generic fibers $X_{K'}\simto Y_{K'}$.
-Since $X$ is not birationally ruled, it follows from \cite[Corollary 1]{MM} that $X$ and $Y$ are isomorphic, as desired. \end{proof}
+By the following lemma it follows that $X$ and $Y$ are isomorphic, as desired. \end{proof}